 To begin your journey through hedge trading, you should first grasp the most essential concepts on which it is built.
 The Forex market is one of the most volatile ones out there.
 This means that the higher the demand for a currency, the higher the prices will go.
 Both individual traders and large-scale companies can suffer huge losses when rates change drastically.
-As a layer of protection from these fluctuations leading to considerable negative impact, they enter a so-called currency hedging financial contract.

 The act of protecting one’s finances from currency exchange rate changes is what currency hedging is all about.
-Be it a business or an individual who does it, be it an expected or an unexpected change, it applies as long as the contract is active.
+Be it a business or an individual who does it, be it an expected or unexpected change, it applies as long as the contract is active.

 How does currency hedging work?